 - Strong Functionality Footprint – As businesses grow and evolve, so should the ERP solution.
 If it remains static, it will restrict the ability for the manufacturing business to easily drive profits.
 The ERP provider should not only deliver all your functional needs today, but also have the right strategy in place to enable customers to leverage the latest technology and capabilities of the system tomorrow.
 They should be committed to their own software’s evolution and have industry experts in-house that are continuously studying market trends and requirements.
 This approach enables manufacturers and their private equity firm to make a long-term investment in an ERP, not one that will force them to re-evaluate options in three to four years down the line.

 As a portfolio company, finding the right ERP system is perhaps the most important decision you will make.
-Use the above suggestions from companies like you to guide your process and make sure you select a solution that both strengthens operations and appeals to your private equity firm’s financial goals.
+Use the above suggestions from companies like yours to guide the process and make sure you select a solution that both strengthens operations and appeals to your private equity firm’s financial goals.